Consoles

 Operator Console Settings

-Operator Consoles are the face of G-SIM as far as the operators are concerned.
-Here they interact with the interconnected system of cameras, NVRs, storage, rules and more.
+In the Operator Consoles, you are able to interact with the interconnected system of cameras, NVRs, storage, rules and more.

 Settings